 Vanguard is the largest mutual fund company around and continues to absorb funds at a rapid rate.
-Vanguard Real Estate ETF trades under the ticker VNQ and is commonly looked at as one of the best real estate ETFs available today.
+Vanguard Real Estate ETF trades under the ticker VNQ and is commonly considered one of the best real estate ETFs available today.

 Like most real estate funds, this fund got hammered in the real estate crash of 2007-2008, but it has offered steady and growing returns since.
 This is a great way to add real estate to a retirement account or other long-term investment account.
-Top holdings include Vanguard Real Estate II Index Fund, American Tower Corp, and Simon Property Group.
+Top holdings include Vanguard Real Estate II Index Fund, American Tower Corp, and Prologis Inc.

-If you want to take your real estate investment dollars all over the world, the iShares Global REIT from Blackrock is a solid fund.
-This ETF has tended to outperform the benchmark FTSE EPRA/NAREIT Global REIT Index in the (less than) five years since the fund’s inception.
+If you want to take your real estate investment dollars all over the world, the iShares Global REIT ETF from Blackrock is a solid fund.
+This ETF has tended to outperform the benchmark FTSE EPRA/NAREIT Global REIT Index several times since inception.

 The iShares Global REIT ETF charges a competitive 0.14% management fee ($1.40 for every $1,000 invested).
-Major holdings include Simon Property Group, Prologis, Public Storage, and Avalon Bay Communities.
+Major holdings include Prologis, Equinix, and Public Storage.

-This fund is invested 65% in the United States, 7% in Japan, 6% in Australia, 5% in the United Kingdom, and the rest France, Canada, Singapore, Hong Kong, and South Africa with “other countries” making up 3% of total assets.
+This fund is invested 70% in the United States, 7% in Japan, 6% in Australia, 5% in the United Kingdom, and the rest in Australia, Canada, Singapore, and France, with “other countries” making up 3% of total assets.
 These are generally developed, strong economies with stable real estate markets.

 This ETF from Blackrock includes exposure to U.S. residential and commercial mortgages.
 It is targeted to include domestic real estate assets including REITs, real estate stocks, and direct real estate investments.

-This ETF is benchmarked against the FTSE NAREIT All Mortgage Capped Index and has slightly underperformed the index since inception.
+This ETF is benchmarked against the FTSE NAREIT All Mortgage Capped Index.
 It had a lot of ground to cover as the fund’s inception date was in May 2007.

 The fund charges 0.48% in management fees ($4.80 for every $1,000 invested).
-Top holdings include Annaly Capital Management REIT, AGNC Investment REIT, New Residential Investment REIT, and Starwood Property Trust REIT.
+Top holdings include Annaly Capital Management REIT, AGNC Investment REIT, Starwood Property Trust REIT, and Blackstone Mortgage Trust REIT.

 Invesco Active U.S. Real Estate ETF purchases assets included in the FTSE NAREIT All Equity REITs Index.
 The fund is heavily invested in REITs across a wide range of U.S. real estate sectors.
-Top holdings include American Tower, Simon Property Group, Crown Castle International, American Tower, SBA Communications Corporation, Equinix, and Digital Realty Trust.
+Top holdings include Crown Castle International, American Tower, SBA Communications Corporation, Equinix, and Digital Realty Trust.

-It charges a 0.35% management fee and has typically underperformed the benchmark index just slightly over the past five years and since its inception in 2008.
-But even slightly trailing the index, the fund has performed very well, as has the real estate market overall, since 2009.
+It charges a 0.35% management fee ($3.50 for every $1,000 invested).
+Even in the past, when it slightly trailed the index, the fund performed very well, as has the real estate market overall, since 2009.

-The fund charges a 0.95% expense ratio ($9.50 for every $1,000 invested) and invests in real estate index swaps at major investment banks like Bank of America, Societe Generale, Credit Suisse, UBS, and Morgan Stanley.
+The fund charges a 0.95% expense ratio ($9.50 for every $1,000 invested) and invests in real estate index swaps at major investment banks like Bank of America, Societe Generale, and Morgan Stanley.
 Keep in mind that while an asset can go down in value to $0, it can rise forever.
-That means a short-investment can yield dramatic losses when an asset rises in value.
+That means a short investment can yield dramatic losses when an asset rises in value.